TanyaJazzTeam/30_1_01_Pub/FilePicture.md

 Dillinger is a cloud-enabled, mobile-ready, offline-storage, AngularJS powered HTML5 Markdown editor.

   - Type some Markdown on the left
-  - See HTML in the right
+  - See HTML in the right jk
   - Magic

 # true